West Bend, Wisconsin: List of Alderman

+Mayoral Election Results

 2019 Resignation Situation

-Former mayor Kraig Sadownikow announced his resignation as mayor on October 21st, 2019 following a closed session.
-The reasoning for his resignation was because a upcoming development where he had a current relationship with the people involved, and Sadownikow was concerned he would have a bias regarding it.
+Former mayor Kraig Sadownikow announced his resignation as mayor on October 21, 2019, following a closed session.
+The reasoning for his resignation was because of an upcoming development where he had a current business relationship with the people involved for over 15 years, and Sadownikow was concerned he would have a bias regarding it.
+This situation had been addressed to Sadowinkow and a part of the community shared his concern with bias.
 Sadownikow said "I’ve got to separate my business life from my service life and the best way to maintain my own integrity and the integrity of the office and the project is for me to resign".
 Sadownikow's resignation was immediate.
-The City Coucil held a special meeting to decide what will happen.
-The council decided to have a interim mayor finish off the rest of Sadownikow’s mayoral term.
-District 6 Alderman Steve Hoogester was appointed as interim mayor on November 4th, 2019.
+The City Council held a special meeting to decide what will happen.
+The council decided to have an interim mayor finish off the rest of Sadownikow's mayoral term.
+District 6 Alderman Steve Hoogester was appointed as interim mayor on November 4, 2019.
 Hoogester returned to his role as District 6 Alderman after he completed Sadownikow's term.

+2007 Resignation Situation

+Former Mayor Doug Bade resigned from his office in late May in order to pursue an out-of-state job.
+The common council was tasked with appointing an interim mayor to serve the last 10 months of Bade's term.
+On June 5, the council decided to appoint their council president Kristine Deiss.
+This proved to be a controversial decision as the vote to appoint her was blocked when Aldermen Allen Carter, Terry Vrana, and Scott Frederick walked out.
+Eventually, on June 10 the vote was held successfully.
+Kristine Deiss was able to win reelection after she finished off Bade's term.